 And begin it does, starting off with the rock climbing challenge.
 Janice wins first place, putting us off to a great start.
 I don’t think the Alpha Beta Phis were expecting this, with the glare on Ashley’s face being any indication.

-Soon it was time to take my first event, which was the golfing event.
+Soon, it was time to take my first event, which was the golfing event.
 I had not really been planning to do it, but Abby convinced me to, claiming I was the only one who had really done golf before.

-There also happens to be a pie eating contest, curtesy of the Eta Phi Nus.
+There also happens to be a pie eating contest, curtsy of the Eta Phi Nus.
 I end up being chosen for the contest and surprisingly end up winning!
 The Beta Gamma Kappas were definitely doing better than I had originally expected!

 Afterwards the competition plays along pretty well.
 Janice wins the table tennis competition and Abby wins her shoot out against Clare.
 It is actually pretty amusing to see Clare dive to the ground and miss.
 Janice also rules at the archery competition and I am cheering for us being on a role.